computersarecool/night_walker/README.md

 ##### Ongoing Questions
 - MongoDB
-  - How do enterprise sized businesses upload data?
+  - How do enterprise businesses upload data?

 - Angular
   - Pages like 'About' do not need a controller - do we use a null controller?